The Definitive Guide to

 Supply chain visibility, also known as real-time transportation visibility, or simply real-time visibility, is poised to become one of the most transformative and disruptive technologies in the global supply chain space over the next several years.

-Though the technology has existed in some form for decades, the latest generations of real-time supply chain visibility tools are finally reaching maturity, and rising to the top of industry leaders’ radars.
+Though the technology has existed in some form for decades, the latest generations of visibility tools are finally reaching maturity.
+And these new tools are rising to the top of industry leaders’ radars.

-Whether you’ve never heard of supply chain visibility before, or you’re actively looking for ways to implement it throughout your organization, this page will tell you everything you need to know about all the ways that this rapidly-maturing software category is being used by some of the biggest players in the global supply chain space.
+Whether you’ve never heard of supply chain visibility before, or you’re actively looking for ways to implement it throughout your organization, this page will tell you everything you need to know about this rapidly-maturing software category.
+Including how it’s being used by some of the biggest players in the global supply chain space.

 What is Supply Chain Visibility?

 In its simplest form, supply chain visibility collects and presents the real-time location and status of assets throughout the supply chain.
-This allows logistics professionals to know in an instant where their trucks, trailers, ships and containers are — and by extension, to keep a closer eye on the precious cargo they’re carrying than ever before.
+This allows logistics professionals to know, in an instant, where their trucks, trailers, ships, and containers are.
+And, by extension, allows them to keep a closer eye on their assets and make better, faster decisions to optimize their supply chains.

 How Supply Chain Visibility Works

-Supply chain visibility starts with data.
+Visibility starts with data.
 It’s hard to make sound decisions if you don’t know where things are in your business, or what their status might be.
 So the first step to achieving true visibility is pulling together all the data points that are available to you from within your network.
-These could be onboard telematics from trucks and trailers, temperature and location readings, status updates from ports and terminals, and dozens of other different sources — and they’ll vary according to your industry and business.
+These could be onboard telematics from trucks and trailers, temperature and location readings, status updates from ports and terminals, and dozens of other different sources.
+The data sources will vary according to your industry and business.

-Once you have the data, you can start to translate it into actionable insights like estimated time of arrival (ETA), rates of congestion and delay, and real-time temperature alerts.
-You can then filter those insights through other data sources, like inventory levels, production schedules and consumer demand, and see how having access to accurate, real-time information changes your decision-making process in these critical areas of business.
+Once you have the data, you can start to translate it into actionable insights.
+For instance, estimated time of arrival (ETA), rates of congestion and delay, and real-time temperature alerts.
+You can then filter those insights through other data sources.
+You can filter for inventory levels, production schedules, consumer demand and more.
+Having access to accurate, real-time information improves your decision-making process in these critical areas of business.

-There are Supply Chain Visibility Software Platforms dedicated to providing you with easy ways to collect the data you need and provide easy to use reports, tracking, and other dashboards specific to your business goals and needs.
+Supply Chain Visibility Software Platforms are software tools designed to make visibility easy.
+These are platforms specifically built to provide you with easy ways to collect the data you need.
+And they provide easy to use reports, tracking, and other dashboards specific to your business goals and needs.
 FourKites real-time transportation visibility platform is one of them.

 The FourKites platform leverages patented artificial intelligence to process 150 factors – weather, traffic and real-time data from GPS, ELD telematics networks, mobile devices, AIS and more – to track shipments and provide insights and recommendations based on trillions of data points.
-The FourKites platform offers 21 out-of-the-box dashboards and reports, plus automated and customizable notifications that leverage geofencing and temperature tracking, as well as SKU-level visibility to track multimodal shipments, even when they’re split across multiple carriers.
+The FourKites platform offers 21 out-of-the-box dashboards and reports.
+Plus automated and customizable notifications that leverage geofencing and temperature tracking.
+And offers SKU-level visibility to track multimodal shipments — even when they’re split across multiple carriers.

 Visibility Solves Supply Chain Challenges